-- In the first-season finale "The Final Battle", Elyon unleashes the full extent of her powers on Phobos after learning about his true nature.
+- Also, in the first-season finale "The Final Battle", Elyon unleashes the full extent of her powers on Phobos after learning about his true nature.
 For half of the season, Phobos had been manipulating Elyon, pretending to be a loving big brother to her as he prepared to steal her powers.
-Just before imprisoning Phobos in a magical cage, Elyon tearfully tells him: "You were never my brother".
+Just before imprisoning Phobos in a magical cage, Elyon says this:

 - The utter ownage Phobos inflicts on Nerissa in the episode "W Is For Witch".

 - Blunk biting Cedric's tail in the season one finale, finally showing his own action chops.